 Much of your time will be spent outdoors and all programs are held rain, snow, or shine.
 You should be prepared for a variety of mountain weather conditions and temperatures.
 Appropriate clothing, equipment, and footwear are very important.
 Winter temperatures can range from below zero in the mornings to 35 degrees Fahrenheit in the early afternoons.
-The layered use of garments for protection against wind, sun, and temperature extremes should guide your clothing choices.
+The layered use of garments for protection against the wind, sun, and temperature extremes should guide your clothing choices.
 Loose fitting layers allow you to maintain a comfortable and dry body as outside temperatures change and as your own body's temperature and moisture output changes with different levels of exertion.

 Equipment:

-YA field staff assigned to your program will be carrying a first aid kit, bear spray, and emergency
+Yellowstone Forever field staff assigned to your program will be carrying a first aid kit, bear spray, and emergency communication device.

-communication device.

-L walci botte, one-quart is the infinition recommended.
-Camerback of similar nyuration systems work well in summer but can freeze in winter.
+- □ Daypack, with enough capacity to carry extra clothes, water, lunch, camera, binoculars, field guides, etc. - □ Water bottle, one-quart is the minimum recommended.
+Camelback or similar hydration systems work well in summer but can freeze in winter. - □ Sunglasses - □ Sunscreen/lip protector, sun at high altitude can burn unprotected skin quickly. - □ Camera, binoculars

-· · · · · · · · · · · · · · · · · · ·

-☐ Camera, binoculars

-□ Notebook/pencil

-□ Pocket hand and foot warmers, recommended November through May.
+- □ Notebook/pencil - Pocket hand and foot warmers, recommended November through May. - □ Flashlight/Headlamp, a small light for walking to and from your cabin in the evenings and mornings. - □ Alarm, so you're on time for the day's activities.

-8 , 1 , 0 , 0 ,

-Alarm Clock, so you're on time for the day's activities.

-Clothing: Insulating underwear, wool, capilene, polypropylene, or similar wicking fabric.

-the winter, a heavy winter coat with a water resistant shell will suffice for less active courses.

-recommended.

-Pants, in the summer, synthetic hiking pants, lightweight pile/fleece pants, tights, or similar.
-In the

-winter, wool or fleece pants or tights.
-Jeans are not recommended.

-,

-, 0 0 0 1

-outer layer is recommended.

-L , 0

-, , , , , , , , , , , , , , , , , , , ,

-to fit over thick socks.
+Clothing:

+- □ Insulating underwear, capilene, polypropylene, or similar wicking fabric. - □ Mid-weight insulating layer, light, 200-weight synthetic fleece or wool shirt/pullover. - □ Heavyweight insulating layer, can be wool, down, heavy-weight fleece, or other synthetic fabric.
+In the winter, a heavy winter coat with a water resistant shell will suffice for less active courses. - □ Waterproof and windproof outer layer, lightweight and breathable.
+Both jackets and pants are recommended. - □ Short sleeved shirt, cotton is okay in summer, but synthetic wicking shirts are ideal. - □ Pants, in the summer, synthetic hiking pants, lightweight pile/fleece pants, tights, or similar.
+In the winter, wool or fleece pants or tights.
+Jeans are not recommended. - □ Hats, both a brimmed sun hat and an insulating hat that covers your ears for cold weather. - □ Gloves, lightweight glove liners and a pair of wool/fleece gloves or mittens.
+A water and windproof outer layer is recommended. - Socks, light wool or synthetic liner sock with heavier wool or synthetic outer sock. - □ Insulated boots, winter, must have water repellent layers outside, thick insulation inside, and be large enough to fit over thick socks.
 Tight boots are the surest way to get painfully cold feet.
 Soles with proper traction or traction devices (i.e. Yaktrax) are essential for icy conditions.
-General hiking boots will not

-provide adequate insulation or traction in most cases.
+General hiking boots will not provide adequate insulation or traction in most cases. - □ Off-duty shoes, sandals, athletic shoes, or other leisure footwear.

-2 on any onoto, animalo, animalo onoto, or onior information formation